 The ultimate email marketing mistake: Letting your email die

 With email validation, we (TheChecker) will find out which emails don't exist anymore or never existed at all (typos, temporary emails, and false addresses).
 You will end up only with the valid emails, therefore raising your deliverability and helping to keep a healthy email marketing strategy.
 Imagine that over a year, those 30,000 emails turned into 22,000 legitimate emails, because 20% of emails are not authentic after a year, and this number doubles if you are talking about corporative emails.
 We saved you from 8,000 potential problems and hard bounces.
-Oh, we have algorithms and technology which does that in a few seconds and very efficiently, with 99,9% rates of success.
+We have algorithms and technology that do that in a few seconds and very efficiently, with 99,9% success rates.

 In the long run, this makes a massive difference for your business.
 Don't ever be afraid to see your email list shrink.
 That's good, as you're focusing on better emails with higher chances of being read.
 Write good content, and those users will bond with you and turn into costumers!
 We call it a good email marketing strategy that converts and helps you build your brand.
 In the long run, that's what you want.

 You have to do it from time to that, like cutting your nails.
 There's no specific timing to it, but you should at least try to do it once every quarter.
-If you have hundreds of thousands or millions of emails on your list, it might be better to do it every month or every fortnight.
+If hundreds of thousands or millions of emails are on your list, it might be better to do it every month or fortnight.
 The same if you have mostly corporate emails (as they change faster than personal ones).
 It will help you avoid those hard bounces that can be so damaging to your send reputation.

-If you do these four things from time to time, yes, you will be helping your email marketing strategy to survive in the long run: you may avoid big problems because of that.
+If you do these four things from time to time, yes, you will be helping your email marketing strategy to survive in the long run: you may avoid big problems.
 If you have to start over, you will see your ROI dropping deeply, and it will cost you too - after all, every time you have to set up a new server, it may be a few thousand dollars that go away needlessly.
 Many users are using email marketing again because of email validation.
 We're glad to help you to optimize digital marketing.